jamesbirtles/recipes/README.md

 # Recipe App

-Currently this is a small SvelteKit app that supports importing recipes from a URL which you can then browser and follow.
+Currently this is a small SvelteKit app that supports importing recipes from a URL which you can then browse and follow.

 ## Screenshots